decentralized-identity/ion/docs/Q-and-A.md

 I haven't had time to sort out getting it packaged for this.
 Would love some help with that from the community, else it will probably take a couple months before we can dig out.\
 (_@csuwildcat_)

-@louneskmt is working on an Umbrel implementation: [github](https://github.com/getumbrel/umbrel/issues/560)

 ## *Q: Is the data storage requirement of 1 TB on top of Bitcoin datadir requirements?
 No, including.
 And it doesn't really require that much, because there aren't really many IDs in the network, so you'll have about 60% of that unused.
 We said this, because it will consume that storage over years of time.\
 (_@csuwildcat_)